-Want to get some studying in before Backcountry Access Summer School?
-Check out our Backcountry Access Education resources:
+Get some studying in before Backcountry Access Summer School.

 - Backcountry Safety Handouts – Avalanche Awareness Guide, Avalanche Airbag 101, Beacon Searching 101, Avalanche Probing 101, Avalanche Shoveling 101, Avalanche Awareness and Leading a Companion Rescue (ski and sled versions).